 - Chair of the Local Workforce Advisory Board

-Non-executive directors have been appointed following a formal recruitment process.
+Non-executive directors were appointed following a formal recruitment process.

-These governance arrangements provide a fair approach to representation from individual organisations.
-No single organisation from the five NHS trusts, eight Clinical Commissioning Groups, four upper tier Local Authorities and twelve districts have a right of veto Lancashire and South Cumbria-wide decisions.
+These governance arrangements provided a fair approach to representation from individual organisations.
+No single organisation from the five NHS trusts, eight Clinical Commissioning Groups, four upper tier Local Authorities and twelve districts had a right of veto Lancashire and South Cumbria-wide decisions.